ogradyc01/GoldenCheetah/General_UI-Layout-and-terminology.md

 _Note: The 'Charts Bar' differ for each view of the 'Scope Bar' and is configurable for your GoldenCheetah version.
 With the installation GoldenCheetah provides a standard configuration for the 'Chart Bar' for all views._

 If you want to add, delete 'Charts' or reset the 'Charts Bar' to the GoldenCheetah defaults, you find the details here: [Chart Bar: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Chart Bar_General handling)

-### Main View
-Selected via the 'Scope Bar' the main view shows the charts and windows relevant to the view in question.
-Note that the view can be shown in a tabbed style or a scrolling set of tiles.
-The only time the main window looks different to that shown above is when running for the first time or when no data is available.
-In this case a 'splash' screen is shown to assist new users in importing data or setting up devices etc.

 ### Side Bar
 The 'Side Bar' contains selections and lists that are most appropriate for what the user is currently doing.